-Pure Extraction Corp.: PURX SIGNS TWO DEFINITIVE AGREEMENTS WITH AVL POWERTRAIN UK AND BALLARD POWER SYSTEMS INC.

-PURX SIGNS TWO DEFINITIVE AGREEMENTS WITH AVL POWERTRAIN UK AND BALLARD POWER SYSTEMS INC.
+Pure Extraction Corp.: Purx Signs Two Definitive Agreements with AVL Powertrain UK and Ballard Power Systems Inc.

+VANCOUVER, BC / ACCESSWIRE / June 11, 2021 / Pure Extraction Corp. ("Purx" or the "Company") is pleased to announce further to its news release dated April 1, 2021, it has entered into definitive agreements with AVL Powertrain UK Limited ("AVL") and …

+VANCOUVER, BC / ACCESSWIRE / June 11, 2021 / Pure Extraction Corp. ("Purx" or the "Company") is pleased to announce further to its news release dated April 1, 2021, it has entered into definitive agreements with AVL Powertrain UK Limited ("AVL") and …

-June 11, 2021 - Vancouver, British Columbia - Pure Extraction Corp. ("Purx" or the "Company") is pleased to announce further to its news release dated April 1, 2021, it has entered into definitive agreements with AVL Powertrain UK Limited ("AVL") and Ballard Power Systems Inc. ("Ballard").
+VANCOUVER, BC / ACCESSWIRE / June 11, 2021 / Pure Extraction Corp. ("Purx" or the "Company") is pleased to announce further to its news release dated April 1, 2021, it has entered into definitive agreements with AVL Powertrain UK Limited ("AVL") and Ballard Power Systems Inc. ("Ballard").
 The definitive agreements, with the company's wholly-owned subsidiary First Hydrogen Corp. ("First Hydrogen"), will assist in the design and development of a fuel-cell powered vehicle that First Hydrogen will own the commercial rights for the vehicle design.

 Ballard is a leading global provider of innovative clean energy and fuel cell solutions.
 Ballard develops and manufactures proton exchange membrane fuel cell products for markets such as heavy-duty motive, portable power, material handling as well as providing technology solutions services.
 Ballard will be providing support and integration of its hydrogen fuel cell module for First Hydrogen's prototype light commercial vehicle.